One of the most commonly asked questions online is how to sleep better.

-There are also foods that can actually help with sleep, such as foods containing tryptophan, which is an amino acid that converts to serotonin.
+There are also foods that can actually help with sleep, such as foods containing tryptophan, an amino acid that converts to serotonin.

 Similarly, foods containing high levels of magnesium can help as often it is magnesium deficiency that causes common problems such as restless leg syndromes, cramps, anxiety and other problems - eat lots of seeds, dark leafy greens, almonds, cashew nuts and legumes for a magnesium rich diet.

 Detoxing and eating raw foods can also help as the body is cleansed and can therefore function better.

 Aromatherapy is known for its ability to aid sleep and lavender oil is a popular choice to aid sleep.

 Lavender takes effect pretty fast too, so try having a lavender oil bath followed by a drop of lavender oil on the pillow, or a fresh lavender bag containing lavender under the pillow.

 Natural light plays a big part in telling your body when to sleep and get up.

 You can also invest in a sunrise alarm clock that imitate the slow increase of light at sunrise.

 Even keeping the curtains open (if you're not right beside a street lamp) can help so that the room fills with light at sunrise.